 Why Does Google Play Store Say “No Internet Connection”?

 One of the main reasons why Google Play Store says “No Internet Connection” is because of incorrect date and time.
 Using a VPN, weak mobile data or Wi-Fi connection, or a corrupted app cache may also cause the Google Play Store no internet connection problem.

 How to Fix the “No Internet Connection” Error from Google Play Store

 Below are all the fixes for the “No Internet Connection” error.
-You can be sure to solve the error with one of our fixes.
 Let’s dive right in!

 1. Turn on Mobile Data and Wi-Fi

 It goes without saying to check your connection to the internet when you get such an error.
 Follow the steps below to turn on mobile data or Wi-Fi connection.

 - Scroll down from the top of your screen to see the options.

 - Click on the mobile data button in the options to turn on your mobile data.